 For safety reasons the trapdoor is kept closed when not in use.

 This lower floor can also be reached via the garden path and through the back door of the cottage.

-Bathroom has an enamel bath with modern electric shower over it with folding glass shower screen, pedestal hand basin and WC.
+The bathroom has an enamel bath with modern electric shower over it with folding glass shower screen, pedestal hand basin and WC.

-There is wardrobe, chest of drawers and pair of 3 foot divan single beds.
+In the twin bedroom can be found a wardrobe, chest of drawers and pair of 3 foot divan single beds.
 There is an original 1950's floral fitted carpet, which seems wholly appropriate in this country cottage.

 The single bedroom has a 3 foot divan bed, chest of drawers and hand painted wardrobe.

 This is quite large and slopes away behind the house in three terraces to a stream at the bottom.
 There are various nice corners to sit or play in.
 It is enclosed, but small children will need supervision near the stream.